lorin/systems-reading/README.md

-A worthy challenge for mathematics educators is to make the matehamtical products of professional engineersa nd scientists accessible to students for analysis, even if sttudents are incapable fo producing such work themselves.
+A worthy challenge for mathematics educators is to make the matehamtical products of professional engineersa nd scientists accessible to students for analysis, even if sttudents are incapable of producing such work themselves.

 [gray85]: http://www.hpl.hp.com/techreports/tandem/TR-85.7.pdf